supabase-community/postgres_lsp/docs/index.md

 Now you can use Postgres Tools by simply running `./postgrestools`.

-If you are using Node anyways, you can also install the CLI via NPM.
+If you are using Node, you can also install the CLI via NPM.
 Run the following commands in a directory containing a `package.json` file.

 ```sh
 pnpm add --save-dev --save-exact @postgrestools/postgrestools